MoreErrors/GroceriesScraper/README.md

 # Installation

 1. Open the folder in Visual Studio Code;
-2. npm init to download the necessary libraries/dependencies/things;
+2. "npm init" in VIsual Studio Code's console to download the necessary libraries/dependencies/things;
 3. Probably "node scraper.js" in Visual Studio Code in console.

 # As of now